Agnishom/SummerTrace/README.md

 # The Tools

+The tools described below are a part of `uniqPaths.py` in the [tools directory](https://github.com/Agnishom/SummerTrace/blob/master/tools/uniqPaths.py).

 ## An word on the patches

 The patches are simply modifications of the angr library which ensure a log of which SimProcedures were called.
 The tools supplied are an example of how the binary might be explored to use these.